LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 function callback(error, result){}
 ```

 If during the runtime of your application no error has occurred, you can provide a **null** value as error.
-After 30 Seconds your function will be killed immediately, regardless of its error state.
+After **30** Seconds your function will be killed immediately, regardless of its error state.

-<div class="important">When creating a function, you can choose from templated functions that are associated with available invocation events.
-In order to avoid unwanted side effects, we do allow updating the selected template.
-However, we also use some environment variables for configuration.
-As a result, these variables are reserved and can not be used by the function developer.
-The UI will notify you if your chosen variable is reserved.</div>

 In order to get started with a function, start the creation process using the **Create a Function** button that can be found under the **Develop** tab.

 ![](img/faas-function.png)